- C++ Programming Basics

 Declaring Strings in C++

-Here is the general form to declare strings in C++.
+The following is the general form to declare a string in C++:

 char string_name[string_size];

-Here char is valid C++ type, string_name is the name of the string and string_size is the size of the string.
-The string_size tells, how many character that the string can hold.
+Here, char is a valid C++ data type, string_name is the name of the string, and string_size is the size of the string.
+The string_size tells how many characters the string can hold.
 Here is an example.

 char str[20];